Panda-bob/win-service/README.md

 # win-service
-a windwows program service wrapper
+a windwows program service wrapper,you can use this package register an exe to windwos service